ThePotatoChronicler/slimlog/README.md

   - May perform compile-time optimisations
 - **Translator**
   - Translates instructions to processor instructions
-  - May perform translation-time optimisations
+  - May perform translation-time optimisations (transopts)

 ## Versioning
 Versions are whatever until 1.0.0 when all the major TODOs are completed